Deployment Diagrams

 March 9, 2025

 The AI landscape has many digital infrastructures.
-Let’s explain this step by step and focus on which data is stored where, and how it is processed.
+Let’s explain this step by step and focus on which data is stored where and how it is processed.
 A core element of AI systems is a trained model.
-At least that is true for the dominant AI form these days: deep learning neural networks.
+This is especially true for the dominant form of AI these days: deep learning neural networks.
 A trained model is the result of processing a lot of training data by a specific neural network.
 These models are fixed in size, but typically very big.
-The smallest useful models are close to a Gigabyte, while recent public chat models run into multiple Terabytes. ...
+The smallest useful models are close to a gigabyte, while recent public chat models run into multiple terabytes.
+LLM training costs hundreds, thousands, or more hours of compute time on specialized hardware. ...

 March 8, 2025